 What you think matters.
 Everything we do is supported by evidence provided by our insight work.
 We carry out a wide range of activities to find out what matters to road, rail, bus and tram users.

 Browse, search and download a wide range of Transport Focus insight research reports.

-We speak to around 50,000 rail passengers, 40,000 bus passengers and 5000 tram passengers a year to get a picture of satisfaction with these types of transport.
+Transport Focus speaks to around 50,000 rail passengers, 40,000 bus passengers and 5000 tram passengers every year to get a picture of satisfaction with these types of transport.

-We ask about a specific journey, both overall and in terms of very specific aspects such as staff availability, the state of the stop or station, and punctuality.
-This allows us to benchmark service levels over time.
+Passengers are asked about a specific journey, both overall and in terms of very specific aspects such as staff availability, the state of the stop or station, and punctuality.
+This makes it possible to benchmark service levels over time.

-It also allows us to address issues that are raised – for example, seeing how the introduction of a new type of train affects passenger satisfaction.
+It also allows Transport Focus to address issues that are raised – for example, seeing how the introduction of a new type of train affects passenger satisfaction.

 You can also click to download the most recent satisfaction results for:

-As well as tracking passenger satisfaction, we explore elements of your journey in depth – for example, we looked at bus punctuality when it became clear that it was a common worry across the country.
+As well as tracking passenger satisfaction, Transport Focus explores elements of your journey in depth – for example, it has looked at bus punctuality when it became clear that this was a common worry across the country.

-Alongside this we carry out in-depth research into transport user experiences and needs for the future, resulting in lists of top priorities.
+Alongside this Transport Focus carries out in-depth research into transport user experiences and needs for the future, resulting in lists of top priorities.